ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 Running a file system check might cause data loss, so make sure that your data is backed up.
 {: note}

+## Why does my server have connectivity issues?
+{: #troubleshoot-server-connectivity-issues}

+### Why it's happening
+{: #why-server-connectivity}

+If your server has connectivity issues, the server might experience packet drops or packet loss and intermittent network connectivity.

+### How to fix it
+{: #how-to-fix-server-connectivity}

+When your server faces a connectivity issue, you need to gather the following information if you need to escalate the issue with {{site.data.keyword.cloud}} support.

+* Nongraphical MTR and traceroute from the server to user location.
+* Nongraphical MTR and traceroute from user location to the server.
+* Hundred ping count from the server to user location.
+* Hundred ping count from user location to the server.

+#### Linux
+{: #linux-os}

+If your server uses Linux, run the following command to gather the nongraphical MTR information.

+`mtr -r -c 100 -n`

+To gather the Linux traceroute information, use the following Linux command.

+`traceroute`

+#### Windows
+{: #windows-os}

+If your server uses Windows, you can use the [WinMTR tool](http://sourceforge.net/projects/winmtr/){: external} to gather the nongraphical MTR and traceroute information.

+To gather the Windows traceroute information, run the `tracert` command in the command prompt.
+Click **Start** > **Run** > **cmd** > click **OK** and type `tracert`.

+### Next steps
+{: #next-steps-mtr-traceroute}

+After the tests complete, paste the results into the support case.
+You can also attach the results as a file or image.

+Make sure that you include the IP address that you are using to connect to the server.

+Disable your firewall, or allow echo and ICMP requests so that server traffic isn't dropped.

+For more help, contact [support](/docs/virtual-servers?topic=virtual-servers-gettinghelp).